Unipisa/WeaviateNET/README.md

 It is designed to manipulate Weaviate objects and not just to adapt the connection to some LLM framework as other NuGet packages do.

-## What's new in version 1.23.7.1
+## What's new in version 1.23.9.1
+**important**: This is a major release of the library.
+Now configuration of modules is fully supported through attributes.

-- Tested against version 1.23.7 of Weaviate
+- Tested against version 1.23.9 of Weaviate
+- Added support for module configuration both at class and property level

 ## Version 1.21.6.2